MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-function.md

 | NEW YORK | 1746 |
 | ... | ... |

-The following query excludes records where either the EventType is "Hail", *or* the State is "Alaska".
+The following query excludes records where either the EventType is hail, *or* the state is Alaska.

 :::moniker range="azure-data-explorer"
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS%2FKdS1LzSsp5qpRKM9ILUpVyMsv0QALhVQWpCrY2iooeSRm5igp5BcpBJcklkCEHHMSi7MTlTQBNhteI0EAAAA%3D" target="_blank">Run the query</a>